 Here’s another example that you may have encountered: a female coworker of yours does something that is outside of her job description, such as volunteering to organize a team lunch together, or cleaning up after a social event in the office.
 If you pay some attention as to how the situation plays out, you will notice that she got little to no recognition for this work, because subconsciously, we take it for granted that it is the normal role of women to be these supporting figures behind the scenes, all the while men are encouraged to take on the more flashy, “respectable” roles that stand out more, and often are more about elevating himself rather than the team (by the way, it is horrible that such actions are tolerated and even rewarded, because it hurts the company more than it helps if we wish to engineer a great product, but we can save that discussion for another day), and through these selfish actions, he somehow earns status and respect, and with that come the raises and promotions.
 And even if your male colleague were to volunteer himself to do some of the “supportive” tasks instead, he is still recognized for that because it is out of the norm for men to take on such a task and be so “selfless”, so his actions are immediately noticed and appreciated.

-So about the “doc”, while we may feel good about ourselves because we are fighting sexism by expressing our outrage toward one man who decided to share his sexist views with the company, please, don’t let us stop there.
+So about the “doc”, while we may feel good about ourselves because we think that we are fighting sexism by expressing our outrage toward one man who decided to share his views with the company, please, don’t let us think that that is the way to change.
 It is great to have these conversations as a starting point, but more importantly, let our actions speak loudly for what we stand for.
-Let us fight deliberately the sexism in the world.
-To start, we must be aware of the ways in which societal norms elevate one gender and put down the other.
+Let us fight deliberately the sexism of this world.
+To start, we must be aware of the ways in which societal norms can put down one gender.
 Once we recognize the issue, we can actively challenge them.